Storycrafting Process

-Guests meet one-on-one with Beyond Stillness once a week via Zoom for an average of seven weeks to reflect on wisdom that has emerged through recovery and craft their story.
+Survivors meet one-on-one with a trained Story Steward once a week via Zoom for an average of seven weeks to reflect on wisdom that has emerged through recovery and craft their story.

 First Meeting

-Beyond Stillness wants to learn about the guest, the day of the stroke, their recovery, and the wisdom that has emerged since.
-They will also ask questions like:
+Our Story Steward wants to learn about the storyteller, the day of the stroke, and the life wisdom that has emerged since.
+They will ask questions such as:

-• What has your recovery journey taught you about life?
-Are there particular events or experiences that helped you learn this?
+What has your post-stroke journey taught you about life?
+Are there particular events or experiences that shaped this understanding?

-• What keeps you going on the hard days of recovery?
+What keeps you going on difficult days?
 What gives you strength or motivation?

-• If you could speak to yourself earlier in your recovery journey, what would you say?
+If you could speak to yourself earlier in your post-stroke journey, what would you say?

-• What do you hope others can learn from your experience?
+What do you hope others take away from your story?

-The guest will decide on a main theme for their story in this meeting.
+The storyteller will choose a central theme for their story during this meeting.

 Weekly Homework

-Beyond Stillness’ homework each week is to revisit the story, edit, organize, write, and offer detailed suggestions.
+The Story Steward's weekly homework is to revisit the story, edit, organize, offer detailed suggestions, and prepare further questions.

-If typing, reading, and/or writing is challenging for guests, we offer other options.
+If typing, reading, or writing is challenging for the Storyteller, alternative options are available.

 Next Set of Meetings

-Each week, the guest and Beyond Stillness meet to review their written work, revisit the story’s overarching vision, and chart steps forward.
-The guest spends most of their time in these meetings articulating specific ways their own recovery has taught them the lessons they wish to offer other survivors.
+Each week, the Storyteller and Story Steward meet to review the written work, revisit the story's overarching vision, and chart the path forward.
+The Storyteller spends most of each meeting articulating specific ways their recovery has taught them the lessons they hope to share with other survivors.

 Final Meeting